Rudolf Piernay

 Rudolf Piernay (born 8 December 1943 in Berlin) is a German vocal teacher and university lecturer.

 Biography

 Piernay spent his childhood, youth, and first studied in Berlin, then began the study of singing, piano, song accompaniment and conducting in London.
-He has been teaching since 1974 at the Guildhall School of Music and Drama and has also been a professor at the Musikhochschule Mannheim since 1991.
+He has been teaching since 1974 at the Guildhall School of Music and Drama and has also been a professor at the Musikhochschule Mannheim since 1991 and at the Académie internationale d'été de Nice.

 His pupils include, among others, Bryn Terfel, Ema Nikolovska, Markus Brutscher, Melanie Diener, Hanno Müller-Brachmann, Caroline Melzer, Michael Volle, Stephanie Hampl, Hanna-Elisabeth Müller, Jens Hamann, James Martin, Martin Wistinghausen and Konrad Jarnot.

 Piernay also performs in the bass baritone tessitura as a concert and lieder singer.
 He is a lecturer for master classes.